2020 Ultimate Guide to Blended Learning

 - Students can work at their own pace

-- Variety of modules means that students who prefer online learning can do mostly that whilst students that prefer face to face can mostly choose that, so engagement increases
+- Variety of modules means that students who prefer online learning can do mostly that, whilst students who prefer face-to-face can follow that route, thus increasing student engagement

-- Having a fixed schedule is more flexible for students that need to for example get a part time job to support themselves
+- A fixed schedule is more flexible for students who need to get a part-time job, for example

-- For teachers all students develop and learn at the same pace so it is easier to manage larger groups of students
+- All students develop and learn at the same pace, making it easier to manage larger groups of students

 Challenges of Individual Rotation Blended Learning